 into the water and won the day.

 It is said that 2 to 300 men died on that day.
 The height of the Faction Fight era is considered to be in the decades preceding the Great Famine.
-Afterward the practice will continue but with less fervor, some of the last faction fights taking place in the 1880’s.
+Afterwards, the practice will continue but with less fervor, some of the last faction fights taking place in the 1880s.
 The practice of stick fighting was so closely associated with the fights that it too suffered from the disappearance of the practice; we shall examine later on the reasons behind this phenomenon.

 A rare picture of a faction fighter, possibly from the 1850’s